hypergonial/hikari-arc/docs/guides/dependency_injection.md

     client.set_type_dependency(MyDatabase, database)
     ```

-In the above example, we asked `arc` that every time we ask for a dependency of type `MyDatabase`, it should return the specific instance we gave it as the second parameter to [`Client.set_type_dependency`][arc.client.Client.set_type_dependency]
+In the above example, we asked `arc` that every time we ask for a dependency of type `MyDatabase`, it should return the specific instance we gave it as the second parameter to [`Client.set_type_dependency`][arc.abc.client.Client.set_type_dependency]

 ## Injecting dependencies